-Who doesn't love taking hot showers?
-Hardly anyone we'd guess.
-Except being a fantastic way to relax after (or ahead of) a long day, taking a long shower also means a huge loss of water and energy used to heat it up.
-We're not going to explore environmental effects here but they're certainly not very positive either.
+Who doesn't love taking long, hot showers?
+Hardly anyone, we'd guess.
+However, despite being a fantastic way to relax after (or ahead of) a long day, taking a long shower also means using up a huge amount of water and energy (to heat it up).
+We're not going to explore the environmental effects here, but they're certainly not very positive either.

-According to statistics showers account for third largest water use in a household, after toilets and clothes washers (and the latter ones sometimes get overtaken by showers too).
-We believe the first step in limiting our water usage starts with awareness and this is exactly what this tool will help you with.
+According to statistics, showers are the third largest use of water in a household, after toilets and washing machines (and the latter sometimes get overtaken by showers, too).
+We believe the first step to limiting our water consumption is awareness, and this is exactly what this tool was designed to spread.
 We based the calculations on the most popular electricity-powered water heaters and ran the equations around our office.
-Most people were surprised how much money they could be wasting this way.
-Will they limit their shower time or choose to take it less frequently?
+Most people were surprised by how much money they could be wasting this way.
+Will they limit their shower time or choose to shower less frequently?
 We should hope so.

 Now, back to you.
-To give you the most accurate estimations we will need several details from you.
-First of all, tell us how many people live in your household, how many showers they take on average and what's the average duration of each.
-Based on your location we'll try to grab the latest prices of water and energy in your area and will use it to calculate the costs.
-Last thing is shower flow rate so the amount of water that's pushed through shower head every minute.
-We set a default value already but feel free to edit it depending on your shower head.
-If you're not aware of this metric you're probably good to go with what we set, unless you use some super-efficient or ancient technology to power your shower.
+To give you the most accurate estimation, we will need several pieces of information from you.
+First of all, we need to know how many people live in your household, how many showers they take on average, and what's the average duration of each.
+Based on your location, we'll try to grab the latest prices of water and energy in your area and will use them to calculate the costs.
+The last thing to consider is the shower flow rate, or the amount of water that's pushed through your shower head every minute.
+We set a default value already but feel free to edit it depending on your shower head; it should be on the box.
+However, if you're not aware of this metric, you're probably good to go with what we set, unless you shower with some super-efficient or ancient technology.